Atheism is Illogical

 An atheist denies or disbelieves the existence of a supreme being or beings.
 But is this logical?
-Consider Fig.1:
+Consider Figure.1.
+In words it means:

 - God does not exist and I do not believe in Him.
 Correct decision: we don’t waste our life trying to find Him

 - God does not exist but I believe in Him.
 Incorrect decision: we waste our life trying to find a non-existent entity

 - God exists and I believe in Him.
 Correct decision: we spend our life in communion with our Creator and have no fear of judgement after death

 - God exists and I do not believe in Him.
 Incorrect decision: we miss the opportunity to find real life with our Creator, and we will be judged for this after death.
 We lose everything!